robotpy/robotpy-docs/guide/simulator.rst

 virtual field -- in particular, it's very useful for testing the logic of autonomous mode movements.

-.. note:: To enable the field view, go to the 'Window' menu, and select
+.. note:: To enable the field view, go to the "NetworkTables" > "SmartDashboard"
-          2D field view.
+          menu, and select "Field".

 For the robot to move across the field, you must implement a physics module (it's a lot easier than it sounds!).
 Helper functions are provided to